 It is important to apply for your new passport well in advance, at least a year before the expiry date.

-Germany has a “Passpflicht” law – which means Foreigners may only enter or stay in the federal territory if they have a recognized and valid passport or passport substitute, unless they are exempted from the passport requirement by statutory order.
-For the stay in the federal territory they also fulfill the passport requirement by possessing a substitute ID (Section 48 (2)).
-This means you need a valid passport at all times.
+Germany has a “Passpflicht” law – (1) Foreigners may enter or stay in the federal territory only if they possess a recognised and valid passport or passport substitute unless they are exempt from the passport requirement by virtue of a statutory instrument.
+For the purpose of residence in the federal territory, possession of a substitute identity document also suffices in order to meet the passport requirement (section 48 (2)).

 When you apply for your new South African passport in Germany, you have to apply at either the South African Embassy in Berlin or the Consulate in Munich, depending on where you live.

 Please find the official information on the Consulate’s website

 After submitting your application, the documents are sent to South Africa, and when your new passport is sent back to Germany you will get a notification that you can come collect your passport.
 Important! – The South African embassy or consulate cannot influence the processing time.

 What to do if you need to travel to South Africa but your passport expired?

 You can apply for an emergency passport (Travel certificate), and with this, you can travel to South Africa but cannot travel back to Germany.

 - South African citizens who have to travel urgently for reasons of death, sickness or other emergency / urgent matter e.g. loss or theft of passport while overseas, are entitled to an emergency passport (travel certificate), which is valid for a maximum period of nine (9) months,